kubevirt/kubevirt/docs/container-empty-disks.md

 KubeVirt in combination with use-cases like the cluster-autoscaler can be used to scale and provision vm pools.
 With the VirtualMachineInstanceReplicaSet and cloud-init stateless pools can be instantiated and provisioned.
-Many of the used cloud images for these use-cases are bootet with small disks with no additional free space, and/or run in read-only mode.
+Many of the used cloud images for these use-cases are booted with small disks with no additional free space, and/or run in read-only mode.
 A common pattern to store temporary data which should survive restarts or temporary data which is too big to fit in memory on temporary disks.
 The `emptyDir` in k8s provides